 The Mammary Gland.-The mammary gland consists of a number of lobules imbedded in fat and areolar tissue.
-Each lobule is composed of alveoli, lined by columnar epithelium resting on a basement membrane.
-The ducts open on to the nipple, and are lined by cubical epithelium; their walls are said to contain unstriated muscular fibres.
-During the secretion of milk the superficial part of the cells, which contains fat globules and secretory granules, disintegrates and is cast off to form part of the secretion; during the periods of rest the cell substance is re-formed.
+Each lobule is composed of alveoli, lined by cubical or columnar epithelium resting on a basement-membrane.
+The ducts open on to the nipple, and are lined by cubical epithelium; their walls contain unstriated muscular fibres.